RedisLabs/redislabs-docs/content/rc/api/examples/audit-system-logs.md

 - `apiKeyName` - The name of the API key used to perform the action described by the system log entry.
     This field only appears if the action was performed through the API.
-    If the operation was performed through the Redis Cloud admin console this property is omitted.
+    If the operation was performed through the Redis Cloud admin console, this property is omitted.

 - `resource` - The name of the entity associated with the logged action (for example, database name).
     This property is omitted if it is not applicable to the specific log entry.